 - Determination of air pollution risks on cultural heritage (CH) by integrating aerosol remote sensing techniques and in situ measurements.
 Evaluation of indoor air quality in museums and other CH exhibition areas/storage rooms, considering the interaction with the ambient conditions.

-- Air pollution monitoring and assessment as a result of related hazards/disasters like peri-urban forest fires and industrial accidents
+- Air pollution monitoring, modeling and assessment as a result of related hazards/disasters like peri-urban forest fires and industrial accidents

 - Measurement of Volatile Organic Compounds (VOC) to address questions such as the identification and quantification of their emission sources, the understanding of their role as ozone precursors and the contribution on secondary aerosol formation processes towards establishment of air pollution abatement measures